We all experience moments of self-doubt and uncertainty. Even the most confident and happy people have moments where they think, “I’m such a failure.”

 Click the link for this Self-Esteem Journal For Adults Worksheet.

 Meet yourself: a user’s guide to building self-esteem – Niko Everett

 Gratitude Worksheet and Journal Template

 If you are not familiar with the gratitude journal technique, this worksheet is an excellent way to give it a try.
-Research has linked gratitude to a multitude of positive outcomes, like increasing well-being, improving relationships, increasing optimism, and helping people find meaning in their work.
+Research has linked gratitude to a multitude of positive outcomes, like increasing wellbeing (Wood, Froh, & Geraghty, 2010), improving relationships (Algoe, Haidt, & Gable, 2008), increasing optimism (Dickens, 2019), and helping people find meaning in their work (Waters, 2012).

 Gratitude journaling is one of the best ways to inject more gratitude into your daily life, and it can be done in just a few minutes a day.
 The gratitude journal worksheet opens with some tips to help you journal effectively, including recording at least five things you are grateful for each day, aiming for one new thing to be grateful for each day, and reading through old entries to see how far you have come since you began.

 The template is simple, with space for the date, and two prompts below.

 - Alongside Blessings in the second row, list things that you feel thankfulness for.
 Examples might be an encouraging friend, particular capabilities or qualities that you possess, or even just being alive.

 - The second prompt, Reflections, encourage you to elaborate on them.
 Research suggests that this reflection builds on the positive impacts of simply listing things that you’re grateful for, by focusing your thoughts on them in detail.
 For instance, you might use this last row to consider what things might look like if you didn’t have that supportive partner or that ability to be patient.